jina-ai/jina/docs/fundamentals/architecture-overview.md

 - **Pod**: A Pod is a simple abstraction over a runtime running any of Jina service, let it be a process, a docker container or a Kubernetes Pod.

-- **Head**: Head is a service added by Jina inside a Deployment to make sure that load is balanced between all replicas of Executors.
-It communicates with the Executors via `gRPC`
+- **Head**: The Head is a service added to a Deployment by Jina, and it ensures that load is balanced between all replicas of a given Executor.
+It communicates with the Executors via `gRPC`.